 The university maintains facilities and landscaping in a manner that minimizes unsafe conditions.
-The University of Oregon Police Department (UOPD) regularly patrols campus and officers regularly check for malfunctioning lighting, locks and other unsafe conditions in buildings, bike racks and on walkways.
-When officers or staff locate a problem, it is reported to Campus Planning and Facilities Management for correction.
+UOPD regularly patrols campus and officers regularly check for malfunctioning lighting, locksand other unsafe conditions in buildings, bike racks, and on walkways.
+When officers or staff locate a problem, it is reported to Campus Planning and Facilities Management (CPFM) for correction.
 All members of the community can report equipment problems to Campus Planning and Facilities Management at 541-346-2319.
-UO Telecom conducts regularly scheduled tests of all emergency phones on campus.
-UOPD dispatch reports emergency phone maintenance issues to UO Telecom as they occur.
+UO Telecom conducts regularly scheduled tests of all emergency phones on campus.UOPD dispatch reports emergency phone maintenance issues to UO Telecom as they occur.